How to Travel to Everest from Tibet

-Besides of the first arrival day in Lhasa, usually, there will be another two days of Lhasa sightseeing tour before heading to Mt.
+Besides the first arrival day in Lhasa, usually, there will be another two days of Lhasa sightseeing tour before heading to Mt.
 Everest, or at least one day.
 Because your body needs time to adapt to the sudden altitude change.
 In addition to that, the tourist attractions in Lhasa are worth visiting as well, such as Potala Palace, Jokhang Temple, Drepung Monastery, Sera Monastery, and so on.
 You will have an outline of Tibet Buddhist culture during these two days.

 After three nights in Lhasa, you can get sufficient rest and normally acclimatize to the high altitude already.
-Therefore, it’s time to launch a Mt.
+Therefore, it’s time to launch an Mt.
 Everest trip.

 Usually, Tibet tour companies will arrange a car to Everest from Lhasa, which takes two days.
 The route is Lhasa – Gyantse – Shigatse (first day), Shigatse – Tingri – Everest Base Camp (second day).
 Due to the strict speed limited regulation, the driving duration is about 7 hours per day.
 But, the scenery along the way is amazing enough to let you ignore the exhaustion of the journey.
 You can appreciate the turquoise Yamdroktso Lake (Swan Lake), famous Karola Glacier, Pelkor Monastery, Rongbuk Monastery (the highest monastery on earth) and the general view of holy Mt.
 Everest.

 There is another way to get to Shigatse.
 On Day One, you may take the train to Shigatse from Lhasa if there only a few travelers.
 It takes around three hours by train, but of course, you will miss the wonderful view along the road.

 When you finally arrive at Everest Base Camp, you will have close contact with Mt.
 Everest.
 You can take photos or do a little trekking around it, to admire the highest mountain in the world.

 What Should You Pack for an Everest Tour?

-It’s very cold in the Everest area, so, the winter clothes are very important.
+It’s very cold in the Everest area, so, winter clothes are very important.
 The down jacket can keep you warm and easy to move compared with other thick garments.
 Woolen sweaters and socks are also necessary.

 An old pair of hiking shoes could not be better for trekking to Everest.